PNG Hekari FC: Return to NSL

 Following the dissolution of the FFPNG in October 2018 and the merging into the PNGFA, chairman John Kapi Natto declared that Hekari will 'obviously' make a comeback ahead of the 2019 season.
 Ahead of the new season, the club brought Solomon Islands coach Jerry Allen – the manager who had taken them to the Club World Cup in 2010 – back to the club.

 The club was officially announced as rejoining the National Soccer League in January 2019.
 They were drawn into the Southern Conference, and topped the conference with ease, winning all 14 of their matches and conceding just 12 goals.
 In the quarter-finals of the playoffs, they defeated West Tribe from the Islands Conference 2–0 with goals from Tutizama Tanito and Kolu Kepo.
 They faced fellow conference rivals Eastern Stars in a two-legged semi-final, which they came through 4–1 on aggregate, setting up a final against reigning four-time champions Toti City.
 In their first meeting since the 2016 final, Hekari were defeated 5–4 on penalties after the scores remained 0–0 after extra time.
 The following day, it was confirmed that the club, alongside Toti, had qualified for the 2020 OFC Champions League.

 The club returned for the 2019–20 Papua New Guinea National Soccer League alongside nine other teams.
 The side went unbeaten in the first half of the regular season and lead the league at the halfway stage.
 In the meantime, they took part in the group stage of the 2020 OFC Champions League, but were narrowly eliminated after one win, one draw, and one defeat – their sole victory came against Vanuatu side ABM Galaxy, but a 2–1 victory was not enough to overturn their goal difference deficit against that very side.
 Back at home, coach Jerry Allen went home to the Solomon Islands and was replaced by Erickson Komeng following the enforced five-month break due to the coronavirus pandemic, and the side suffered defeats to Star Mountain and Lae City in the second half of the season, and finished the regular season in second place, behind reigning champions Lae.
 They thus qualified for the 2021 OFC Champions League and the domestic playoffs.
 In the playoffs, they suffered a shock defeat to league debutants Vitiaz United on penalties in the semi-finals before defeating Gulf Komara to finish third overall.

-OFC Professional League
+Fight on two fronts

-On 15 September 2025, the club unveiled a new identity following their admission into the new OFC Professional League.
+On 15 September 2025, the club unveiled PNG Hekari FC as its new identity, following admission into the OFC Professional League, which determines the Oceania representative for the FIFA Intercontinental Cup and the FIFA Club World Cup.
+After finishing last in the inaugural 2026 season, they returned to the 2026 Papua New Guinea Premier Soccer League season.